RSaiKartik2202/Digital-Signature-Based-Document-Verification-System/README.txt

-consider this is a root directory the commands after >> should be executed for each folder crate a new terminal window or new terminal tab
+consider this is a root directory the commands after >> should be executed for each folder crate a new terminal window or new terminal tab For more info see our project report in current directory